hwalters361/cookie_script/README.md

 # Cookie Activity Script
 highest frequency usage cookies coding challenge, in Python.

+A command line program in Python to process a CSV log file and return the most active cookie for specified day.
 The script is run using the command specified in the prompt.
-Given a file "cookie_log.csv" exists in the same directory.

 Unit tests can be run by navigating to the top-level directory of the codebase and running `python -m unittest`